caddy-dns/dnspod/README.md

 }
 ```

-You can replace `{env.DNSPOD_TOKEN}` with the actual auth token if you prefer to put it directly in your config instead of an environment variable.
+You can replace `{env.DNSPOD_TOKEN}` with the actual auth token, which format is "APP_ID,APP_TOKEN", if you prefer to put it directly in your config instead of an environment variable.

 ## Authenticating